Dangerous (1935 film): Production

 Bette Davis initially turned down the script, but Warner Bros. studio production chief Hal B. Wallis convinced her she could make something special out of the character, who had been inspired by one of Davis' idols, actress Jeanne Eagels.
 In fact, one of the characters in the film mentions how Eagels and Davis character Joyce are the only two actresses who can play the lead in the play "But to Die".
 Davis was determined to look like an actress on the skids, and insisted Orry-Kelly design costumes appropriate for a woman who had seen better days.
 It was for this film Perc Westmore styled her hair in the bob cut she would favor for the rest of her life.

 Based on Laird Doyle's short story Hard Luck Dame, the $194,000 film had six working titles before producer Hal B. Wallis decided on Dangerous.
-The other titles were Hard Luck Dame, Evil Star (which Davis favored), The Jinx Woman, Forever Ends a Dawn, Tomorrow Ends and But to Die.
+The other titles were Hard Luck Dame, Evil Star (which Davis favored), The Jinx Woman, Forever Ends at Dawn, Tomorrow Ends and But to Die.

 Franchot Tone, who recently had completed Mutiny on the Bounty, was borrowed from Metro-Goldwyn-Mayer to bolster Davis' marquee value.
-Davis was immediately drawn to the actor, who was engaged to Joan Crawford at the time.
-Producer Harry Joe Brown later revealed he had walked in on Davis and Tone in a compromising position.
-Crawford apparently knew about the liaison, but didn't break the engagement.
-Most biographers believe this was the start of the lifelong feud between the two actresses, willingly portrayed in the 2017 anthology series, Feud.